 Growing Oranges in containers

 Oranges need warm conditions.
 Because of this, they are a little more difficult to keep happy in northern climates, even indoors.

 Limes trees in containers

 Sweet limes are a good choice for container growing.
 These trees stay small, growing only about 6 feet.
-Sweet lime trees are self-pollinating which makes them even easier to grow than others.
-Keep in mind these do best when grown in a warm area.
-They are not suited for balcony growing in northern climates unless you can take them indoors when the weather turns cool.
+Sweet lime trees are self-pollinating, which makes them even easier to grow than others.
+Keep in mind these do best when grown in a warm area, and they are not suited for balcony growing in northern climates unless you can take them indoors when the weather turns cool.

 How to care for potted citrus trees?

 The size of your pot.